DIY Lite: Craft a Homemade Cutting Board

 – Rubber pads

-To make a cutting board durable for all of your future meal prep, it’s best to choose a hardwood, like oak.
+To make a cutting board durable for all of your future meal prep, it’s best to choose a hardwood, like maple or beech.
 Avoid pine wood all together, which will quickly become damaged by the slicing and dicing of your blades.

 Cut a piece of lumber to 8 inches wide and 15 inches long; this length will be enough material for one cutting board.
 On either of the shorter sides, measure to find the center.
 From here, use your protractor to draw two straight lines at 45-degree angles to make the point of your roof.
 If you’d like, you can even draw a chimney along the roofline; just add a rectangular shape to one of the slants.